-Yoga should be practiced in a warm environment with slow and calming asanas with a connection and awareness to the earth.
+Yoga practiced in a warm environment with slow and calming asanas with a connection and awareness to the earth are beneficial.
 Keeping vata grounded to prevent excessive mobility is essential.
-For example, tree pose (Vrksasana) and mountain pose (Tadasana) root your feet into the ground, reducing anxiety and overwhelm.
-Warrior I and II are also beneficial, helping to ground you while building strength in the thighs, lower back and hips which are main regions of the vata dosha.
-Since vata is prone to constipation, standing or sitting forward bends that compress the pelvis are healing.
+For example, tree pose (Vrksasana) and mountain pose (Tadasana) will root your feet into the ground, reducing anxiety and overwhelm.
+Warrior I and II are also beneficial, helping to ground your energy while building strength in the thighs, lower back and hips, the main regions of the vata dosha.
+Since vata is prone to constipation, standing or seated forward bends that compress the pelvis are healing.

-Fast-paced vinyasas or flow sequences can aggravate vata.
+Fast-paced vinyasa or flow sequences can aggravate vata.
 Slow movement supports the joints while quick movements increase mobility, creating dryness.
 To make a vinyasa more vata-pacifying, move deliberately and slowly, extending the length of time that you hold each pose.
 Moving through transitions between poses, with conscious awareness rather than rushing on to the next pose will help you to remain present.

 Finally, vata types benefit from doing a long, deep corpse pose or shavasana – at least 15–20 minutes.
 Keep a blanket nearby so that after your practice, you can cover the body allowing you to contain the heat from your practice.

 Vatas do best with oils that are warming and calming, think sweet and spicy!
 The sweeter the oil the more nourishing and the spicier, the more warming.
 Blending oils can help you get both qualities vata needs.
 Sweet oils: sandalwood, jasmine, chamomile, or lavender mixed with Spicy Oils: cinnamon, rosemary, patchouli, or basil can be beneficial.
 You can put these into a diffuser to create an aromatic environment in your home or room.
 You can make a room spritzer by adding a few drops of each a spicy and sweet oil to a spray bottle of distilled water.
 You can add oils to your bath water to get that nice relaxing and warm sensation while bathing.